danclive/sincere/README.md

 # Sincere

-Sincere is http server and micro web framework for Rust(stable) based on epoll, kqueue and multithreadind.
+Sincere is http server and micro web framework for Rust(stable) based on epoll and multithreadind.
 Here is an example of a simple application:

 ```rust
 extern crate sincere;